C++: Strategy Pattern vs. Policy Based Design

 End

-Why are the destructors of A being called when B objects go out of scope if I did not write a destructor for B?
+Why are the destructors of A called when B objects go out of scope if a destructor for B was not written?

-Because when you do not write a destructor, the compiler generates one automatically that invokes the destructors of all member variables with value semantics.
+Because when a destructor is not defined, one is automatically generated by the compiler that invokes the destructors of all member variables with value semantics.

-So, if your basic classes handle resources explicitly, the likelihood of you needing to acquire or release resources explicitly in your constructors or destructors is actually low.
+Thus, if basic classes handle resources explicitly, the likelihood of needing to acquire or release resources explicitly in constructors or destructors is actually low.

 What about pointers?

-RAII does not work with raw pointers, so if you declare something like:
+RAII does not work with raw pointers, so if something like this is declared in a function:

 int* array = new int[1024];